-So….whaddya say?
-Is it time to learn this watertight strategy that will substantially raise your ACT Reading score while also saving you precious time on the test?
-I thought so!
-But first, you need to understand some context…
+Looks like it’s points-o’clock, folks.
+In other words: it’s time to learn this accessible hack that will significantly raise your ACT Reading score while also saving you precious time on the test.

 ARTICLE CONTENTS

-1. How is the ACT Reading section structured?
+2. How is the ACT Reading section structured?

-2. What are double passages on the ACT?
+3. What are double passages on the ACT?

-3. The wrong way to approach paired passages
+4. The wrong way to approach paired passages

-4. The right way to approach paired passages
+5. The right way to approach paired passages

-5. Conclusion
+6. Conclusion

-How is the ACT Reading section structured?
+Structure of the ACT Reading section

-• Fiction (“Literary Narrative”)
+Fiction (“Literary Narrative”)

-• Social Science
+Social Science

-• Humanities, and
+Humanities, and

-• Natural Science
+Natural Science

 Because the length of the section is 35 minutes for a regular time test taker, you should spend an average of 8:45 (8 minutes and 45 seconds) or less on each passage and its 10 questions.
 Multiply that by 1.5 if you get extended time, or by 2 if you get double time.

-However, what about that fourth passage?
+But what about that fourth passage?
 Why, that one isn’t a “single” passage at all!
 That’s what we call a “Double Passage” or a “Paired Passage.”

-Questions about two passages on the ACT
+Two-passage questions on the ACT

-• You have TWO passages to read (“Passage A” and “Passage B”);
+You have TWO passages to read (“Passage A” and “Passage B”);

-• The accompanying questions are organized into three sections: questions about Passage A ONLY, questions about Passage B ONLY, and then questions about BOTH passages.
+The accompanying questions are organized into three sections: questions about Passage A ONLY, questions about Passage B ONLY, and then questions about BOTH passages.
 Here’s a sample layout of these questions:

 But you see, that isn’t a very efficient approach to the Paired ACT Reading Passage.
 Here’s why:

-• Then, they start answering questions…only, the first questions to come up are the “Passage A ONLY” questions!
+Then, they start answering questions…only, the first questions to come up are the “Passage A ONLY” questions!
 Uh oh.
 They’ve already FORGOTTEN what happened in Passage A!
 The last thing they read was Passage B!
 Guess they’d better go back to Passage A to remind themselves of what it was about.
 Good luck getting all those questions correct.

-• Now, they start answering the “Passage B ONLY” questions…only they’ve now forgotten what Passage B was even talking about!
+Now, they start answering the “Passage B ONLY” questions…only they’ve now forgotten what Passage B was even talking about!
 Or worse, they’re confusing its content with the content of Passage A. Now there’s MORE re-reading to do and wrong answers to bubble in.

 The best ACT Paired Passage Strategy